jasoncable/i-can-program-too/manuscript/Chapter07.md

 ### Inheritance

 Classes may be related to each other and share properties and ways of doing things through inheritance.
 You can create an object called `Vehicle`.
 It can contain data and operations that may be used by other objects that are related to it.
 For instance, you can create classes called `Car`, `Truck`, and `Tractor` that inherit from `Vehicle`, which defines the basic definition of what a vehicle is and common things it can do.
 This allows us to keep from repeating code to perform basic common operations on related objects.
-For example, `Vehicle` might define the operation `Drive` or the string property `Manufacturer`.
+For example, `Vehicle` might define the operation `Drive` or the string field `Manufacturer`.

 ### Polymorphism